tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## Slider Revolution

-> This plugin let you create unlimited image slideshows.
+<div class="lead">This plugin let you create unlimited image slideshows.
 It has powerful drag & drop slideshow builder, let you make slideshow without coding knowleadge.
-Theme us this plugin to show slideshow on various pages, especially on homepages.
+Theme us this plugin to show slideshow on various pages, especially on homepages.</div>

 ![Slider Revolution on Home 01](img/revslider.jpg)